vuongducphuong/documentation/content/applications/inventory_and_mrp/inventory/shipping/operation/cancel.rst

 Overview
 ========

-Odoo can handle various delivery methods, including third party shippers.
+Leansoft can handle various delivery methods, including third party shippers.
 Leansoft will be linked with the transportation company tracking system.